johnshearing/beemocracy/Beemocracy2.0.md

           * No borrowing using promissory notes.
             * Why so explicit about never borrowing with promissory notes?
               * The power to print fiat money was never explicitly granted to the federal government in the Constitution.
 In fact the authors voted against granting that power.
 Sadly they never specifically prohibited using fiat money which is now printed by out of thin air by the central banks and then loaned to the U.S. government at interest.
 So the power to print fiat money was reserved for the states or the people by the Tenth amendment.
 But of course the federal government uses fiat money anyway.
 The back door was Article I, Section 8, Clause 2 which reads as follows: *"The Congress shall have Power To... borrow Money on the credit of the United States."* Because you have to issue a note to acknowledge the debt, this opened the door for fiat money.
 The courts have upheld this interpretation.
-              * So it is not enough to not grant a power - some powers must be explicitly revoked.
+              * So a constitution which only grants powers is not enough protection - some powers must be explicitly revoked.
       * #### Treasury Will Never Engage In Lending Of Any Kind
         * The treasury will never lend, it will only disperse ADA to make donations or to purchase services using transactions which are voted for in governance elections and ratified by the Constitutional Committee.
         * Why Prohibit Cardano Governance From Lending: